Who is an International Visiting Research Trainee (IVRT)

 work permit application.
 For each faculty at York there is a designated administrative support person for

 this task.
-Please click here for the list of designated persons for each faculty.
+Please click here for the list of designated staff for each faculty.
 Your inviting faculty

 member can connect with the designated person directly for submission of the offer of employment and